 In February 2013, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2013-04, Liabilities (Topic 405): Obligations Resulting from Joint and Several Liability Arrangements for Which the Total Amount of the Obligation Is Fixed at the Reporting Date ("ASU 2013-04").
-ASU 2013-04 provides additional guidance for the recognition, measurement, and disclosure of obligations resulting from joint and several liability arrangements for which the total amount of the obligation within the scope of this guidance is fixed at the reporting date.
+ASU 2013-04 provides additional guidance for the recognition, measurement, and disclosure of obligations resulting from joint and several Liability arrangements for which the total amount of the obligation within the scope of this guidance is fixed at the reporting date.
 Public companies are required to apply ASU 2013-04 prospectively for interim and annual reporting periods beginning after December 15, 2013.
+The adoption of this guidance did not have a material impact on our financial statements.

-In June 2013, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2013-08, Financial Services-Investment Companies (Topic 946): Amendments to the Scope, Measurement, and Disclosure Requirements("ASU 2013-08").
+In June 2013, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2013-08, Financial Services-Investment Companies (Topic 946): Amendments to the Scope, Measurement, and Disclosure Requirements ("ASU 2013-08").
 ASU 2013-08 amends the criteria that define an investment company, clarifies the measurement guidance and requires certain additional disclosures.
 Public companies are required to apply ASU 2013-08 prospectively for interim and annual reporting periods beginning after December 15, 2013.
+The adoption of this guidance did not have a material impact on our financial statements.